 The table below shows which types of organizations are eligible as lead institute in a project proposal.
+For theme call special conditions may be applicable.

-Eligible as lead institute Organization Yes University Medical center Research institute, for example: A NWO institute A KNAW institute Netherlands Cancer Institute Princess Máxima Center Upon approval Peripheral hospitals, including: hospitals affiliated with the Association of Top Clinical Teaching Hospitals (in Dutch: Samenwerkende Topklinische Ziekenhuizen, STZ) Organizations, for example: Universities of applied sciences So-called Public Benefit Organizations (in Dutch: Algemeen Nut Beogende Instelling, or ANBI) Data management centers No Organizations, for example: SMEs (small to medium enterprise) Large companies Foreign organizations
+Eligible as lead institute Organization Yes University Medical center Research institute, for example: A NWO institute A KNAW institute Netherlands Cancer Institute Princess Máxima Center Upon approval Peripheral hospitals, including: hospitals affiliated with the Association of Top Clinical Teaching Hospitals (in Dutch: Samenwerkende Topklinische Ziekenhuizen, STZ) Organizations, for example: Universities of applied sciences So-called Public Benefit Organizations (in Dutch: Algemeen Nut Beogende Instelling, or ANBI) Data management centers No Organizations, for example: o SMEs (small to medium enterprise) o Large companies Foreign organizations

-\ Organizations whose owners benefit from the net income or earnings of the organization, cannot act as lead institute, unless all of the net income or earnings are used for the stated purpose of the organization to increase the social impact and/or public good.
+Organizations whose owners benefit from the net income or earnings of the organization, cannot act as lead institute, unless all of the net income or earnings are used for the stated purpose of the organization to increase the social impact and/or public good.